 Always feeling on guard or on edge

-The most helpful treatment for PTSD is professional counseling and medication.
+The most helpful treatment for PTSD is professional counseling and medicine.
 People with this condition tend to cut themselves off from others.
-So, family members play a vital role in helping victims to get help.
+Family members can play a vital role in helping victims to get help.
 With treatment, people can feel better very quickly.
-Talking with a family doctor or mental health professional is a good place to start.
+Talking with a family healthcare provider or mental health professional is a good place to start.

-For more information, visit the National Center for PTSD website, part of the U.S. Department of Veterans Affairs.
+For more information, visit the National Center for PTSD website.
+This is part of the U.S. Department of Veterans Affairs.

 Your Family's Health